elhassn/Cloud_projects/README.md

 Cloud Computing on AWS
 Implemented a team communication solution using Mattermost and AWS.
 This is a scalable solution that can be hosted on a public cloud, with its servers, storage etc. completely managed and controlled by an IT team in accordance with a company’s governance and security requirements.

--Skills & Tools Covered
+-Skills & Tools Covered:
-VPC
+VPC,
-EC2
+EC2,
-Security Group
+Security Group,
-Internet Gateway/NAT Gateway
+Internet Gateway/NAT Gateway,

 -Scenario:
 Team communication and instant messaging solutions are an integral part of any business